What Is Needed for a Salty Dawg Rally?

 - Throw rope

-For Offshore Rallies
+For Offshore Rallies, additionally:

 - Emergency Position Indicating Beacon (EPIRB) – properly registered and battery in date as of arrival at the destination